colin-mccarthy/lightning-lab/State Persistence/Volume_Notes.md

+From Kubernetes.io docs

-At its core, a volume is just a directory, possibly with some data in it, which is accessible to the Containers in a Pod.
+"At its core, a volume is just a directory, possibly with some data in it, which is accessible to the Containers in a Pod.
 How that directory comes to be, the medium that backs it, and the contents of it are determined by the particular volume type used.

-To use a volume, a Pod specifies what volumes to provide for the Pod (the .spec.volumes field) and where to mount those into Containers (the .spec.containers[*].volumeMounts field).
+To use a volume, a Pod specifies what volumes to provide for the Pod (the .spec.volumes field) and where to mount those into Containers (the .spec.containers[*].volumeMounts field)."

+My Notes:

+volumeMounts is required per container as you may have multiple containers in a deployment and the volume may mount to one or more containers.
+The volume may also mount at different location based on the container.

 ```diff